DataDog/datadog-api-client-go/datadog_v1/docs/Downtime.md

 ### SetRecurrence

-`func (o *Downtime) SetRecurrence(v DowntimeRecurrence)`
+`func (o *Downtime) SetRecurrence(v NullableDowntimeRecurrence)`

-SetRecurrence gets a reference to the given DowntimeRecurrence and assigns it to the Recurrence field.
+SetRecurrence gets a reference to the given NullableDowntimeRecurrence and assigns it to the Recurrence field.

 ### SetRecurrenceExplicitNull